-Her Aim Is True is coming soon!
-Film Festival screenings will be announced in spring 2013.
-For updated screenings schedule, check back here.
+Her Aim Is True is planning selected Film Festival screenings.
+For our updated screenings schedule, check back here.

 When I first met Jini (she was 92 at the time), I was immediately intrigued by her vivacious spirit and cool stories.
 It wasn’t until I started digging around the Pacific Northwest music scene that I realized I had been in the presence of a very unusual woman.
 With her Hasselblad camera in hand, Jini changed the formula, and brought a new sensibility to rock band photo shoots while barely any other women photographers had professional careers, let alone ones in rock ‘n’ roll.